Shmilt1/evilwhale/README.md

 a REST API which allows users to modify, create and run containers and more.
 If this API is exposed over the internet exploiters and access brokers can exploit the endpoint to gain unauthorized access to the container and potentially the entire system.

+## License
+Evil Whale is licensed under the Apache License 2.0, for more info read [LICENSE.txt](LICENSE.txt).